tirinox/xchainpy/packages/xchainpy_midgard/docs/DefaultApi.md

 # create an instance of the API class
 api_instance = xchainpy2_midgard.DefaultApi()
 address = 'address_example' # str | Address to match borrower, an asset address is given.
-Query can also be multiple addresses should be seperated by comma (',')
+Query can also be multiple addresses should be separated by comma (',')

 try:
     # Borrower Details